How to Improve Your Virtual Communication: Tips for Leaders

 - Look directly at the camera for several seconds at a time when speaking.

-- Lean in towards the camera to reduce the sense of “distance” between you and the audience.
+- Lean in toward the camera to reduce the sense of “distance” between you and the audience.

 Receptivity refers to a mutual sense of interest, openness, and trust.
-Convey a willingness to listen to your colleagues, as well as an openness to their ideas and suggestions, through the following actions:
+Convey a willingness to really listen to your colleagues in the virtual space, as well as an openness to their ideas and suggestions, through the following actions:

 - Smile when interacting with a member of the audience.

 - Look directly into the camera when listening and responding to a member of the audience to create the impression that you are “facing” them.